llucbb/game-scores/README.md

 The solution should not take more than half a day to write, though it will be difficult to write a “complete” and top-notch solution in such a short time span.
-The goal is not to get a solution covering all special cases in a 100% robust way; the functions should be error free when used correctly but our main goal is to understand your approach to the problem.
+The goal is not to get a solution covering all special cases in a 100% robust way; the functions should be error free when used correctly, but our main goal is to understand your approach to the problem.

 #### 2 Description
-Write a HTTP-based mini game back-end in Java which registers game scores for different users and levels, with the capability to return high score lists per level.
+Write an HTTP-based mini game back-end in Java which registers game scores for different users and levels, with the capability to return high score lists per level.
 There shall also be a simple login-system in place (without any authentication...).

 Deliver a zip file containing:
 - The code in the src-folder
-- A compiled version in a executable .jar file in the root folder
+- A compiled version in an executable .jar file in the root folder
 - An optional readme.txt or .pdf with thoughts and considerations around the program

 Please note: This type of exhaustive specification is extremely rare at King and does by no means